LOWER CROSSED SYNDROME: WHAT IS IT, WHY IS IT A PROBLEM, AND HOW SHOULD YOU BE ADDRESSING IT?

 WHAT CAUSES LOWER CROSSED SYNDROME?

-- YOU ARE INACTIVE: Unfortunately, in our modern electronic society, this problem is not getting better.
+- Lower Crossed Syndrome Caused by Inactivity: Unfortunately, in our modern electronic society, this problem is not getting better.
 As you’ll see shortly, not only is activity critical for preventing or reversing Lower Crossed Syndrome, but it needs to be the proper sort of activity.
 Repeating the wrong sorts of movements over and over again can sometimes be as bad as inactivity.
 Sort of like repeatedly trying to drive a bent nail — you straighten it out but every time you hit it, it bends again.

-- YOU HAVE BAD POSTURE: While sometimes this is a chicken and egg sort of thing (for instance, some people have genetic predispositions toward things like ‘sway back’ or horrendously pronated / supinated ankles) mostly it’s laziness and lack of effort.
+- Lower Crossed Syndrome Caused by Inactivity: While sometimes this is a chicken and egg sort of thing (for instance, some people have genetic predispositions toward things like ‘sway back’ or horrendously pronated / supinated ankles) mostly it’s laziness and lack of effort.
 I spend a lot of time telling young people that their POOR POSTURE will end up haunting them as they get older.
 Are they listening?
 Some do and some don’t.

-- YOU SIT TOO MUCH: This is not surprising considering the insane amount of research that’s come out in the past decades on the detriments of sitting.
+- Lower Crossed Syndrome Caused by Too Much Sitting: This is not surprising considering the insane amount of research that’s come out in the past decades on the detriments of sitting.
 Sick around and I’ll show you some simple remedies for this that you can do throughout the day (for instance, ‘The Founder’).
 Sitting is another reason that EXTENSION THERAPY can be such a huge benefit.

-- SPORTS AND TRAINING: I already see the indignation on some people’s faces and hear it in their voices.
+- Lower Crossed Syndrome Caused by Sports and Overtraining: I already see the indignation on some people’s faces and hear it in their voices.
 How in the world can sports (lots and lots of activity) cause problems if too little activity is one of the reasons people get Lower Crossed Syndrome?
 By their very nature, most sports tend to be very repetitive, as are their training regimens.
 GET INTO A RUT and you essentially spend all your time straightening and re-driving the bent nail I talked about in the first bullet — over and over and over again.
 This is why poor technique and imbalanced training (for instance, neglecting core strength or doing THE WRONG KIND of training) bends the nail even further, making it impossible to ever drive it into the board.
 It may look OK on the surface, but for all intents and purposes, it’s not functional.

 WHAT DOES LOWER CROSSED SYNDROME LOOK LIKE?